Button rattlesnakemaster, Eryngium yuccifolium

 Propagation: Seed, cuttings

-Button rattlesnakemaster seeds may be purchased from the Florida Wildflower and Seed Growers Cooperative.
-Plants are occasionally available from nurseries that specialize in Florida native plants.
+Button rattlesnakemaster seeds may be purchased from the Florida Wildflower Growers Cooperative.
+Plants are often available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.

-For more information on other Eryngium species, see these resources:
+For information on other Eryngium species, see these resources: